 Thai-style fish cakes are a classic, and for good reason, they’re delicious!
 For a twist, supplement some of the fish with prawn or crab meat.
 If needed, make the fish cakes a few hours in advance and store them in the fridge until required.
 Serve with greens, and some rice on the side for the hungry ones.

 Use: white fish.
-Ling, Elephant, Gurnard, Tarakihi or Moki all work well.
+Ling, Elephant, Monk, Tarakihi or Moki all work well.

 For the Fish Cakes